Kotlin/KEEP/proposals/context-sensitive-resolution.md

 ### Changes to [overload resolution](https://kotlinlang.org/spec/overload-resolution.html#overload-resolution)

-In order to accomodate improved resolution for function arguments, the algorithm must be slightly modified.
+In order to accomodate context-sensitive resolution for function arguments, the algorithm must be slightly modified.
 As a reminder, overload resolution for a function call `f(...)` takes the following steps:

 1. Resolve all non-lambda arguments,
 2. _Applicability_: gather all potential overloads of the function `f`, and for each of them generate a constraint system that specifies the requirements between argument and parameter types.
 Filter out those overloads for which the constraint system is unsatisfiable.
 If no applicable overloads remain after this step, an _unresolved error_ is issued.